Red-hued carotenoid in wild salmon aids weight control by promoting fat-burning

 Astaxanthin in wild vs. farmed salmon

-A six-ounce portion of farmed Atlantic salmon averages 0.75 to 1.65 mg of astaxanthin, while wild Sockeye Salmon offers 6.75 mg of astaxanthin per six-ounce serving, or four to nine times as much as in farmed fish.
+A six-ounce portion of farmed Atlantic salmon averages 0.75 to 1.65 mg of astaxanthin, while wild sockeye salmon offers 6.75 mg of astaxanthin per six-ounce serving, or four to nine times as much.

 Astaxanthin is proven to support eye health, and is an unusually potent antioxidant, with a free-radical-fighting capacity 500 times greater than vitamin E's.

 Study marks astaxanthin a serious weight control contender

 Researchers at the Tokyo University of Marine Science and Technology fed female mice a high-fat diet supplemented with astaxanthin (Ikeuchi M et al 2007).

 The added astaxanthin reduced weight gain in the mice, decreased build-up of fatty tissue, and improved the fatty acid profiles of the animals' blood.

 According to lead author Mayuni Ikeuchi, “These results indicate that astaxanthin might be of value in preventing obesity and the metabolic syndrome in affluent societies.”

 The researchers assigned month-old female mice to one of five groups, and fed them different diets for 60 days: